AlwaysOfflineSoftware/LinuxAccessControlEditor/README.md

 # LinuxAccessControlEditor
 An owner/permission/Access Control List editor for Linux.

+_This is Alpha software, please expect bugs and do not use this for production critical work._

 <dl>
   <b>If you want a binary and to support my work then   <a class="gumroad-button" href="https://alwaysoffline.gumroad.com/l/LACE">Pay what you can on Gumroad!</a></b>
 </dl>